Royton Hall Primary School is committed to safeguarding and promoting the welfare of all children.

 At Royton Hall, we believe that fluency, reasoning and problem solving lie at the heart of a successful curriculum in order for our children to become confident and resilient mathematicians.

-In school we use the White Rose Maths scheme of work to ensure all our children from EYFS to Year 6 develop a deep understanding of mathematical concepts as they progress through school.
+In school we use the White Rose Maths scheme of work as a starting point to ensure all our children from EYFS to Year 6 develop a deep understanding of mathematical concepts as they progress through school.

 The underlying principle of our maths curriculum is an approach called CPA (concrete, pictorial, abstract).